 2 Basic Cuisine: A Review on Probability and Frequentist Statistical Inference

 This chapter will delve into probability and frequentist statistical inference.
 We can view these sections as a quick review of introductory probability and statistics concepts.
 Moreover, this review will be important to understanding the philosophy of modelling parameter estimation as outlined in Section 1.2.5.
-Then, we will pave the way to the rationale behind statistical inference in the results stage (as in Section 1.2.7) in our workflow from Figure 1.1.
-Note that we aim to explain all these statistical and probabilistic concepts in the most possible practical way via a made-up case study throughout this chapter.
-Still, we will use an appropriate level of jargon and will follow the colour convention found in Appendix A along with the definition callout box.
+Then, we will pave the way to the rationale behind statistical inference in the Results stage (as in Section 1.2.7) in our workflow from Figure 1.1.
+Note that we aim to explain all these statistical and probabilistic concepts in the most possible practical way via a made-up case study throughout this chapter (while still presenting useful theoretical admonitions as explained in Chapter 1).
+Note we will use an appropriate level of jargon and will follow the colour convention found in Appendix A along with the definition callout box.

 Learning Objectives